Ian Happ Player Props: Cubs vs. Reds

 - The pitching staff for the Reds has a collective 9.3 K/9, the sixth-best in MLB.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.90).
+- The Reds have a 4.90 team ERA that ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to allow 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Reds pitchers combine to rank 19th in baseball in home runs allowed (63 total, 1.2 per game).

-- Williamson (0-0) makes the start for the Reds, his third of the season.

-- The lefty last pitched on Monday against the St. Louis Cardinals, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.
+- The righty's last appearance was on Tuesday against the St. Louis Cardinals, when he threw five innings, surrendering seven earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.